KoLA: Carefully Benchmarking World Knowledge of Large Language Models: KoLA Benchmark

 where the functions $\mathtt{max}\left ( z \right )$ and $\mathtt{min}\left ( z \right )$ correspond to the maximum and minimum of all $z_{ij}$ scores.

 \textbf{Self-contrast Metric}.
-Evaluating knowledge creating is not only about evaluating generation quality~\cite{theis2015note}, but more about assessing whether the generated knowledge is faithful and reasonable, i.e., \emph{knowledge hallucination}~\cite{ji2023survey}.
-We develop a unique self-contrast metric, which is defined by contrasting two completions generated by the same model.
+Evaluating knowledge creating is not only about evaluating generation quality~\citep{theis2015note}, but more about assessing whether the generated knowledge is faithful and reasonable, i.e., avoiding \emph{knowledge hallucination}~\citep{ji2023survey}.
+We develop a unique self-contrast metric for this, which is defined by contrasting two completions generated by the same model.

-Let $C$ denote the preceding context, $R$ denote the human-written succeeding text, and $K$ refer to the knowledge in $R$.
-Each model is required to generate two completions: (a) Given context $C$, freely generate a version of completion $T$; (b) Given both the context $C$ and the \emph{foreknowledge} $K$, generate another completion $T_{k}$.
-If $T$ and $T_{k}$ demonstrate a strong resemblance, it implies that the model has the ability to spontaneously generate highly reasonable knowledge content (even resembling foresight).
-It is worth noting that this approach does not rely on human evaluation~\cite{maher2010evaluating,lamb2018evaluating} and does not prioritize the model's ability to replicate a specific writing style.
-Meanwhile, to prevent evaluation collapse caused by the model's disregard for the knowledge $K$ in the prompt of the process (b), we define the final knowledge creating score as:
+As illustrated in \cref{fig:creating}, $C$ denotes the given preceding context, $R$ denotes the human-written succeeding completion, and $K$ refers to the annotated event knowledge in $R$.
+Each model is required to generate two completions: (a) Given only context $C$, generate a version of completion $T$, which requires the model to freely imagine the possible events and may have knowledge hallucination like the negotiation event in \cref{fig:creating}; (b) Given both the context $C$ and the \emph{foreknowledge} $K$, generate another completion $T_{k}$, which only requires the model to reasonably compose the given events.
+If $T$ and $T_{k}$ demonstrate a strong resemblance, it implies that the model can create highly reasonable events that are consistent with human-provided references and has less knowledge hallucination.
+The distinct advantage of this self-contrast method is that, since both completions are generated by the same model, factors external to knowledge creation, such as writing style, are highly likely to remain consistent, minimizing their influence on the evaluation.
+Moreover, to cover more comprehensive aspects of knowledge creation abilities and prevent evaluation collapse caused by the model's disregard for the knowledge $K$ in the prompt of the process (b), the overall knowledge creating score is defined as the mixture of multiple contrasts: